Generic name: salicylic acid topical (SAL i SIL ik AS id TOP ik al)

 What should I avoid while using Wart Remover?

-Avoid using other medications on the areas you treat with Wart Remover unless your doctor tells you to.
+Avoid using other medications on the areas you treat with Wart Remover, unless you doctor tells you to.

 Wart Remover side effects